-Senator the Hon Marise Payne, Minister for Foreign Affairs and Minister for Women, 30 June 2020
+Former Senator the Hon Marise Payne, Minister for Foreign Affairs and Minister for Women, 30 June 2020

 The Australian Government is investing in our Southeast Asian partnerships.
 We have a shared interest in an open, inclusive and resilient region and a shared path to recovery from COVID‑19.
 As close neighbours, Australia and Southeast Asia share a path to recovery: Southeast Asia’s prosperity is our prosperity.

 Australia has responded swiftly to support our regional neighbours and partners respond to COVID‑19, including through:

 - $304.7 million over two years for an economic-focused COVID-19 Response Package for the Pacific and Timor-Leste

 - $300 million to Southeast Asia to support access and delivery of effective vaccines (with a further $100 million announced by the Prime Minister on 13 March, under the Quad Vaccines Partnership), and

 - a $500 million landmark package of support to Southeast Asia in new economic, development and security measures.

 These investments, combined with our $1 billion development program in Southeast Asia, and the $1.5 billion loan to Indonesia, is Australia’s largest investment in Southeast Asia since the Indian Ocean tsunami (2004).

 At the ASEAN‑Australia Summit in November 2020, the Prime Minister announced a package of approximately $500 million in new economic, development and security measures to support Southeast Asia’s recovery from COVID-19 (media release, 14 November 2020).
 This represents a landmark investment in Australia’s partnerships with Southeast Asia and builds on Australia’s existing development assistance programs with the region (around $1 billion in 2020-21).